 This is a thriving 'good' nursery which is independently run and located in The School House, adjoining school.
-The nursery shares many of the facilities of the school and works closely with the Foundation Stage teachers.
+The nursery shares many of the facilities of the school.
 Before and after-school facilities are also available at the nursery.
-More details can be obtained from the school office, on the school website or on the nursery's website: miarosenurseries.co.uk or email: ellwood@miarosenurseries.co.uk
+More details can be obtained from the nursery's website: miarosenurseries.co.uk or email: ellwood@miarosenurseries.co.uk